jeremypagirsky/birdcall_classification/README.md

-├── images                                     <- Images of models' accuracy and loss scores during training ├── README.md                                  <- The README for reviewers of this project ├── birdclef-audio-classification.ipynb        <- Project code ├── presentation                               <- Non-technical presentation
+├── images                                     <- Images of models' accuracy and loss scores during training ├── README.md                                  <- The README for reviewers of this project ├── birdclef-audio-classification.ipynb        <- Project code ├── presentation.pdf                           <- Non-technical presentation